-When you put money in the bank, the bank pays you interest.
-In exchange, you allow the bank to lend out your cash to other bank customers.
+When you put money in a savings account, the bank pays you interest.
+In exchange, you allow the bank to lend out your cash to other bank customers, or borrowers.

 But what if that interest rate was negative?
 Would you have to pay the bank to hold on to your money for you?
 Theoretically, the answer is yes.
-But here’s a deeper look at how negative interest rates work and how they’ve been used around the world.
+However, negative interest rates don’t happen often — they are a highly unusual scenario that generally only occurs during a deep economic recession.
+Also, when negative interest rates do occur, they tend to impact banks more so than consumers, though consumers may be affected.
+Here’s a closer look at how negative interest rates work and how they’ve been used around the world.

 What Are Negative Interest Rates?